12 Top-Rated Resorts in the Los Angeles Area

 Los Angeles is a classic resort destination with a variety of luxury resorts that offer something for all kinds of travelers.
 Whether this is a couple's getaway or a family vacation, you are sure to find somewhere to suit your personal style in and around the City of Angels.

 From resorts like the Peninsula Beverly Hills, in close proximity to high-end shopping along Beverly Hills' Rodeo Drive to resort hotels by the beach in Santa Monica and Marina Del Rey, the Los Angeles area is chock-full of great accommodation choices.

-Beach lovers have some great choices with Santa Monica beachfront hotels, like the JW Marriott Santa Monica Le Merigot, and those looking for a more urban experience should check out Downtown LA's new InterContinental Los Angeles.
+Beach lovers have some great choices with resort hotels like The Ritz-Carlton, Marina Del Rey or the Fairmont Miramar Hotel & Bungalows, and those looking for a more urban experience should check out Downtown LA's new Conrad Los Angeles.

 Find a great base for your visit to the City of Angels with our list of the best resorts in the Los Angeles area.